eddyekofo94/nvim-macro/README.md

 ![image](https://user-images.githubusercontent.com/76579810/220518710-aa55a4cc-6855-471d-8ed8-627bbfdf617c.png)

-`nvim-falcon` is a builtin custom colorscheme, with seperate palettes for dark and light background.
+`cockatoo` is a builtin custom colorscheme, with seperate palettes for dark and light background.

 Use `<M-C-d>` to toggle dark/light background.